Our Mission Statement

 Our Philosophy Of Education

 Our curriculum includes a full program of emergent math and early literacy activities, which are consistent with the most current philosophies of early childhood education.
-We also emphasize science, music, movement, art, drama, cooking, and social skills appropriate to the age level of the children so they can experience the excitement of learning and about the world around them.
+We also emphasize science, music, movement, art, drama, cooking, and social skills appropriate to the age level of the children.
+We want children to experience the excitement of learning and about the world around them.
 In addition, each age/grade level includes special thematic units with developmentally appropriate goals and objectives.
-Our kindergarten uses the McGraw Hill Reading series and the Harcourt Brace math curriculum.
+Our kindergarten class uses the McGraw Hill Reading series and the Harcourt Brace math curriculum.

 Throughout the school year, we offer multiple opportunities, at various times in the day and evening, for families to participate in their children’s school experience.